sf034149/neeo-sdk-docker/README.md

-# neeo-sdk-docker
-Repository for Neeo SDK
+Repository for dockerized Neeo SDK

+Build with

+docker build -t neeo/node-sdk .

+and use as base images for your device using the neeo-device container.